 - Tariffs, quotas, and all barriers regarding importing and exporting goods and services among members of the common market are eliminated.

 - Common trade restrictions such as tariffs on other countries are adopted by all members of the common market.

 - Production factors such as labor and capital are able to move freely without restriction among member countries.

 If one of the conditions is not satisfied, the resulting market is not a common market.
-For example, if production factors such as labor and capital are not able to move freely without restriction among member countries, it would be defined as a customs union.
+For example, if production factors such as labor and capital are not able to move freely without restriction among member countries, then the arrangement would instead be defined as a customs union.

 Benefits of a Common Market

 1. Free movement of people, goods, services, and capital

 In addition to the removal of tariffs among member countries, the key benefits of a common market include the free movement of people, goods, services, and capital.
 Therefore, a common market is often regarded as a “single market” as it allows the free movement of production factors without the obstruction created by national borders.